logo

 The NPS scheme offers the investors two types of accounts i.e Tier-1 account & Tier 2 account.

+3.)
 Partial Withdrawals

 Premature withdrawals(anytime before the retirement) from this account are allowed but subject to some conditions that are:

-• Withdrawals can only be made for meeting some specified financial requirements like for child’s education, buying a house, or for meeting medical needs.
+• Withdrawals can only be made for meeting some specified financial requirements like for a child’s education, buying a house, or for meeting medical needs.

 • Premature withdrawals are allowed only up to the extent of 25% of the total corpus is allowed after the 3 years of opening the account.

+4.)
 Tax Benefits

-The tier 1 account investments in NPS scheme comes under the EEE category i.e Exempt-Exempt-Exempt in terms of taxability.
+The tier 1 account investments in the NPS scheme come under the EEE category i.e. Exempt-Exempt-Exempt in terms of taxability.
 By EEE or Exempt-Exempt-Exempt category, there are three types of exemptions in taxes.
-First Exempt means the investment is qualified for deduction and a portion of annual income which is equal to investment amount is not taxable.
+First Exempt means the investment is qualified for deduction and a portion of annual income which is equal to the investment amount is not taxable.
 Second Exempt means interest which is earned on investment is exempted.

-Third Exempt means the amount generated from investment is not taxed at the time of withdrawal.
-Tier 2 account permits claiming tax deductions just by government employees on making at most of the venture of Rs.1.5 lakh with a lock-in term of 3 years under Section 80c of Income Tax Act,1961.
-As the investments or contributions in the National Pension System are eligible for claiming tax deductions by the individuals under the sections 80CCD, 80CCD(1B) & 80CCD(2) of the Income Tax Act.
+1.)
 Tenure of investment

 Public Provident Fund is a long-term investment of around 15 years.
 There is also an option to extend the tenure by 5 years after the termination of the lock-in term.

+2.)
 Loan Facility

+3.)
 Criteria of Eligibility

+4.)
 Tax Benefits

-All deposits made under this scheme are tax-deductible under Section 80C of Income Tax Act, 1961.
+All deposits made under this scheme are tax-deductible under Section 80C of the Income Tax Act, 1961.
 During the time of withdrawal, the amount accumulated along with interest is also exempted from tax.

+5.)
 Nomination Facility

+6.)
 No Risks Involved

 This scheme involves no risks in terms of the safety of capital as well as the interest because of the sovereign guarantee by the Government of India.